Evertras/bubble-table/README.md

 For a code reference, please see the [full feature example](./examples/features/main.go).

-Displays a table with a header, rows, and borders.
+Displays a table with a header, rows, footer, and borders.

 Border shape is customizable with a basic thick square default.